barrage/felony/README.md

 Framework for lazy developers with security in mind that promotes good project structure and code segregation.

+We at Barrage started working on Felony since Node version 6.
+It has been our trusted helper for years now.
+Up until now it has been an internal framework that we decided to wrap around existing and reliable solutions such as ExpressJS and add our toolset and helpers for the developers working on our projects.

 HTTP Server is wrapper around [ExpressJS](https://expressjs.com/) framework with preloaded security defaults.

+This is a complete rewrite where we have started from scratch and want to have it publicly available to help anyone that deems this helpful.
+At first, we will work on it and add all the features and tools we found to be helpful for us.
+As a potential user that means you can be a contributor as well, feel free to contact us.

 ## Requirements